 - Do children have naps at this center?
 Is there a dedicated area for rest?

 - Do you go outside?
 Is there a safe play area, and may I see it?

 - Do you have references for past and current parents whose children have used this center?

 Consider looking beyond traditional day care centers.
 Regulated and registered home-based day care can prove just as reputable as center-based care, but with lower operating costs.
 In some cases, they make for more personal child care, with more attention from adults.

 Community centers and even schools may offer day care services for limited hours as well, so familiarize yourself with all the options before committing.

 2. Trim Costs

-Some facilities tack on additional fees that can make childcare more expensive, including a meal plan, late pickup charges, and more expensive daycare models such as Montessori-based programs.
-A good daycare center should provide you with a fee schedule for various add-ons and penalties that can drive up costs, so be sure to ask for one and confirm which are necessary and which are optional.
+Some facilities tack on additional fees that make child care more expensive, including a meal plan, late pickup charges, and costlier day care models such as Montessori-based programs.
+A good day care center should provide you with a transparent fee schedule for all add-ons and fees that can drive up costs, so be sure to ask for it and confirm which fees are necessary and which are optional.

 3. Ask for a Sibling Discount

 If you have more than one child who needs care, the cost can be overwhelming.
 One way to help your bottom line is to ask facilities if they offer sibling discounts — many offer reduced rates for a second and third child.